Blue Wildebeest: Profile and Information

 Blue wildebeest are mostly found in short grass plains bordering bush-covered acacia savannas in eastern and southern Africa, thriving in areas that are neither too arid nor too wet.

-They can be found in habitats that vary from open woodland flood plains to overgrazed areas with dense bush.
+They can be found in habitats ranging from open woodland flood plains to overgrazed areas with dense bush.
 Trees such as Combretum and Brachystegia spp. are common in that area.
 Blue wildebeest are rarely seen at altitudes over 5,900 to 6,900 ft (1,800 to 2,100 m).

 Leave a Reply